The

 unique, rare or outstanding botanical, zoological or geological feature that could

-be damaged and destroyed by casual use.
+be damaged or destroyed by casual use.

 Jeremy Ayotte, the Reserve Warden at Mara